zimmerman-team/DUCT/README.md

 This will start a **development** environment (using Django's development server) for DUCT.

 Note, that DUCT Docker image will be pulled from Docker HUB and not built locally.

+## Extra Info
+ * Make sure that your tippecanoe executable is in '/usr/local/bin/tippecanoe' OR if you have it somewhere else, make sure to add the variable 'TIPPECANOE_DIR' to your local_settings.py pointing to the directory containing tippecanoe executable.
+For the recommended/default case it would look like `TIPPECANOE_DIR = '/usr/local/bin/'`

 ## Documentation